0x106/electron-three/README.md

 This is using React, but the actual Three scene is separated, since Three + React components can lead to problems down the road.

+Design is definitely my weak point -- it's something that I am actively working on improving.

 Adapted from https://taraksharma.com/setting-up-electron-typescript-react-webpack/

 **Build steps**